HPQ Collar Strategy

 HPQ thesis for this collar

-The market-implied 1-standard-deviation range for HPQ extends from approximately $17.43 on the downside to $24.49 on the upside.
+The market-implied 1-standard-deviation range for HPQ extends from approximately $19.18 on the downside to $24.56 on the upside.
 A HPQ collar hedges an existing long HPQ position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current HPQ IV rank near 88.75% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on HPQ at 58.71%.
+Current HPQ IV rank near 45.58% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on HPQ should anchor more to the directional view and the expected-move geometry.
 As a Technology name, HPQ options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to HPQ-specific events.

 HPQ collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 HPQ positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move HPQ alongside the broader basket even when HPQ-specific fundamentals are unchanged.
 Always rebuild the position from current HPQ chain quotes before placing a trade.